leifmarkthaler/gleitzeit/client-restructure.md

 # GleitzeitClient Restructuring Plan

-**Status: PLANNED** - Not yet implemented.
-Current refactoring has added 34 public methods to support thin-layer architecture, but modularization is still pending.
+**Status: ✅ IMPLEMENTED** - The modular client architecture has been successfully implemented and tested.

 ## Current State Analysis